 rained, unroll it as soon as possible and let it dry completely.

-it were to open while you were driving, it could ruin the awning and potentially pose a
+it were to open while driving, it could ruin the awning and potentially pose a

 danger to you and others on the road.

-Never allow a broken seal or other opening to go un-fixed.
-Moisture can get inside, leading to mold/mildew formation, insects can enter and start multiplying, and rodents can make their way indoors, possibly leading to chewed up wires and other interior damage.
-Make it a point to regularly walk around your RV to look for damage, as catching any problems early will prevent it from festering into a more prominent issue
+Never allow a broken seal or another opening to go un-fixed.
+Moisture can get inside, leading to mold/mildew formation, insects can enter and start multiplying, and rodents can make their way indoors, possibly leading to chewed-up wires and other interior damage.
+Make it a point to regularly walk around your RV to look for damage, as catching any problems early will prevent them from festering into a more prominent issue

 2 – Maintain Good Roof Condition

-Pooling moisture can weaken sealants, damage paint, and accumulated debris can settle into
+Pooling moisture can weaken sealants, damage paint, and collect debris that can settle into

 the cracks, making it extremely hard to clean.

-In order to safely clean your roof, it’s best to consult your owner’s manual.
-Not all RV roofs are designed for people to stand on, and even for the ones that provide you a ladder to access the roof, it’s important to take any and all safety precautions to adequately protect yourself.
+To safely clean your roof, it’s best to consult your owner’s manual.
+Not all RV roofs are designed for people to stand on, and even for the ones that provide you with a ladder to access the roof, it’s essential to take all safety precautions to protect yourself adequately.

 As mentioned above, repair any sealant leaks as soon as you can.
 Water leaking into your RV and causing mold and mildew would be a big hassle to solve.
-It’s also important to make sure your vents are clean and clear and that no mold is forming in those areas.
+It’s also essential to ensure that your vents are clean and clear and that no mold forms in those areas.
 The products you use will depend on what material your room is made from (most are made from rubber, fiberglass, or aluminum, so make sure the tools and materials you use are compatible.

-If you’re uncomfortable cleaning your RV’s roof on your own or there is major damage, consider finding a professional to patch things up for you.
+If you’re uncomfortable cleaning your RV’s roof on your own or there is significant damage, consider finding a professional to patch things up for you.
 Safety should always come first!

 3 – Clean Regularly and From the Top Down

-While it sounds like a bit of work, your RV’s exterior will hold up the best if you take time to clean it every time you get home from a trek.
-Letting grime build up and settle in will lead to dull, damaged-looking varnish.
+While it sounds like a bit of work, your RV’s exterior will hold up the best if you take time to clean it every time you get home from a trip.
+Letting grime build up and settle in will lead to a dull and damaged-looking finish.

-The owner’s manual will have specific recommendations on how to best clean your RV’s exterior, and it’s important to heed that advice thoroughly.
-Certain RVs can handle stiff bristle-brushes, while others need to be cleaned with softer materials.
+The owner’s manual will have specific recommendations on how to best clean your RV’s exterior, and it’s essential to heed that advice thoroughly.
+For example, certain RVs can handle stiff bristle brushes, while others need to be cleaned with softer materials.

-Even if a product says it’s compatible for a certain material, it’s a good idea to always test it out on a small area first just to make sure it won’t harm your RV’s finish.
+Even if a product says it’s compatible with a certain material, it’s a good idea to always test it out on a small area first to ensure it won’t harm your RV’s finish.

-Lastly, always inspect for sealants and make sure vents, doors, and windows are sealed and shut before starting to clean your rig to avoid moisture from getting inside.
+Lastly, always inspect for sealants and ensure vents, doors, and windows are sealed and shut before cleaning your rig to avoid moisture from getting inside.

 Keep Your RV Covered and Protected From Sunlight

-Ideally, your RV should be stored in an indoor, temperature-controlled space, though that’s not a realistic option for many people.
+Ideally, your RV should be stored in an indoor, temperature-controlled space, though that’s not realistic for many people.

-Prevent these issues by parking in the shade if possible, and invest in a high quality RV cover, as well as tire covers, designed to protect against the damaging effects of UV rays.
+Prevent these issues by parking in the shade if possible, and invest in a high-quality RV cover and tire covers designed to protect against the damaging effects of UV rays.

-Hopefully this information will give you a solid starting point on how to best care for the outer elements of your RV.
-By consulting your manual and committing to regularly cleaning, inspecting, and protecting the exterior, you’ll be able to preserve your RV’s appearance and mitigate issues that could get in the way of you experiencing more thrilling adventures down the line.
+Hopefully, this information will give you a solid starting point on how to best care for the outer elements of your RV.
+By consulting your manual and committing to regular cleaning, inspecting, and protecting the exterior, you’ll be able to preserve your RV’s appearance and mitigate issues that could get in the way of experiencing more thrilling adventures.

-Other then RV Exterior Care please read our more Tricks and Tips for RV Fridge.
+Besides RV Exterior Care, please read our more Tricks and Tips for RV Fridge.